ooni/netx/DESIGN.md

 d.SetResolver(resolver)
 d.ForceSpecificSNI("www.kernel.org")
 d.SetCABundle("/etc/ssl/cert.pem")
+d.ForceSkipVerify()
 var dialer modelx.Dialer = d
 // now use dialer
 ```

 where `SetResolver` allows you to change the resolver,
 `ForceSpecificSNI` forces the TLS dials to use such SNI
-instead of using the provided domain, and `SetCABundle`
+instead of using the provided domain, `SetCABundle`
-allows to set a specific CA bundle.
+allows to set a specific CA bundle, and `ForceSkipVerify`
+allows to disable certificate verification.
 All these funcs
-MUST be invoked before using the dialer.
+MUST NOT be invoked once you're using the dialer.

 The `github.com/ooni/netx/httpx` package MUST contain
 code so that we can do: